-A Public Health-Based Approach to Addressing Substance Abuse
+A Public Health-Based Approach to Addressing Substance Use Disorders

 Released in 2016, Facing Addiction in America: The Surgeon General's 2016 Report on Alcohol, Drugs, and Health addresses the problem of alcohol and drug misuse in America.
 The report recognizes that a comprehensive approach is necessary in order to successfully face the issues of substance misuse and its associated problems.

-Included within the report are evidence-based prevention strategies, an explanation of the neurobiological basis for substance abuse, and a look into recent changes in healthcare financing that contribute to the problem's persistence.
-The report is designed with the intent of reducing the prevalence of substance abuse and also to help inform policymakers and healthcare professionals about effective and sustainable ways to address these problems.
+Included within the report are evidence-based prevention strategies, an explanation of the neurobiological basis for substance use disorders, and a look into recent changes in healthcare financing that contribute to the problem's persistence.
+The report is designed with the intent of reducing the prevalence of substance use disorders and also to help inform policymakers and healthcare professionals about effective and sustainable ways to address these problems.
 Throughout the report, findings are also highlighted that are relevant to important groups such as rural communities.

-The Surgeon General's 2016 Report on Alcohol, Drugs, and Health calls for a public health-based approach to addressing substance abuse and discusses the importance of building awareness of substance abuse as a public health problem.
+The Surgeon General's 2016 Report on Alcohol, Drugs, and Health calls for a public health-based approach to addressing substance use disorders and discusses the importance of building awareness of substance misuse as a public health problem.
 Public health is the science of preventing disease and injury and promoting and protecting the health of populations and communities.
-The public health system in the U.S. consists of federal, state, local, tribal and territorial public health agencies as well as non-governmental organizations and other partners, and is guided by the ten essential services.
-Public health-based approaches recognize the multi-faceted nature of substance abuse and focus on addressing the myriad of individual, environmental, and social factors that contribute to substance abuse.
+The public health system in the U.S. consists of federal, state, local, tribal and territorial public health agencies, including rural public health agencies, as well as non-governmental organizations and other partners, and is guided by the ten essential services.
+Public health approaches recognize the multi-faceted nature of substance misuse and focus on addressing the myriad of individual, environmental, and social factors that contribute to substance use disorders.

-Specifically, the report calls for a public health systems approach to substance abuse that:
+Specifically, the report calls for a public health systems approach to substance misuse that:

 - “Defines the problem through the systematic collection of data on the scope, characteristics, and consequences of substance misuse;